IQRootTechnologies/OLDCODESAk/README.md

 # OLDCODESAk
-ALL CODES TRIED SO FAR
+# ALL CODES TRIED SO FAR

-NAME OF THE FILE : WEBSCRAPING { UWP code to scrap the data from e-commerce site using General expressions }
+# NAME OF THE FILE : WEBSCRAPING { UWP code to scrap the data from e-commerce site using General expressions }
 CODING LANGUAGE : C#
 COMPILER : Visual studio (2012)

-NAME OF THE FILE : CHAT-BOX { UWP WEB CHAT APP }
+# NAME OF THE FILE : CHAT-BOX { UWP WEB CHAT APP }
 CODING LANGUAGE : C#
 COMPILER : Visual studio (2012)

+# NAME OF THE FILE : MyDynamicParticipant
+CODING LANGUAGE : JAVA
+TOOL : AEM {WORKFLOW MODEL}
+THIS CODE IS WRITTEN IN ORDER TO PRINT THE DATAS LIKE WORKFLOW DATA , USER ID  , ENDTIME etc:- IN THE LOG FILE